 Task Budget Implementation and Audit Objectives To achieve a high level of budget implementation for both commitment and payment appropriations.
 To receive a positive opinion from the European Court of Auditors and implement its recommendations.
 KPI 2.
 At least 95% execution of commitment appropriations 3.
 Minimum 75% execution of payment appropriations.
 4 .
-Cancellation of payment appropriations below 5%.
+Cancellation of payment appropriations from funds carried over to be below 5%.
 5 .
 Non-qualified opinion received from ECA and 75% of its recommendations implemented in line with the Agency's Action Plan.

-59 As in the past, the Agency has included the list of KPIs foreseen for 2019, although this Annex does not constitute a mandatory part of the Programming Document.
+&lt;sup>64 As in the past, the Agency has included the list of KPIs foreseen for 2019, although this Annex does not constitute a mandatory part of the Programming Document.
 Based on the Commission's Opinion on the Agency's Programming Document 2018-2020, the number of KPIs has been considerably reduced.